-Handling wild, feral or semi-feral equines in a safe, low stress and effective way is a completely different paradigm to traditional methods.
+Handling wild or free-living equines in a safe, low stress and effective way is a completely different paradigm to traditional methods.
 The aim of my workshops is to provide the knowledge and hands on experience that will give participants the confidence and skills to carry out this calm and effective form of handling.
 The flexible framework can be adapted to fit each particular environment and requirements.
 It is a mix of theory, planning and practical.

 The theory sessions cover the basics of understanding what it means to be an equine.
 This is an equine centred approach so it is vital to have understanding of their species.
-We also look into communication and body language, both human and equine as well as some training concepts and techniques.
-As you’ll appreciate working with unhandled animals can get fast moving so the theory prepares us for some of the situations that we may encounter once we start to interact with them.
+Held within the framework of defining and implementing high welfare standards you will learn about equine behaviour, body language and cognition.
+You will have the opportunity to discuss the pros and cons of various training techniques, discuss our own part in the work with the equines and build a practical plan to take forward all of the useful and relevant things you have learn which will suit your own unique situation.
+As you’ll appreciate working with unhandled animals can get fast moving very quickly so the theory prepares us for some of the situations that we may encounter once we start to interact with them.

 The practical is a mixture of information gathering and interactions.
-Through the observation of the groups, individuals within the groups, their interactions with each other and with humans we start to build a database of useful information.
-This can then be used when putting together the specific training plan which can be applied as we work.
+Through the observation of the groups and individuals within the groups, their interactions with each other and with humans you will start to build a database of valuable information which can be used when putting together the specific training plan to apply.
 The practical element of the workshop is very fluid so we can respond to the dynamics of what is happening on each day.
 We can also spend time setting up and then adjusting the existing facilities as the work progresses.

 I encourage the collaboration of all the participants as I find that sharing our experiences and ideas so valuable when putting together an appropriate training program and planning for the future.
 Safety is my number one consideration and this plays the biggest part in my work.